-Malaysia rejects Vietnam's call to free woman accused in Kim Jong Nam killing
+Malaysia rejects call to free Vietnamese accused in Kim Jong Nam killing

 Prosecutors had sprung a surprise on Monday by asking the court to drop the charge against Siti Aisyah and free her.
 The Indonesian embassy flew her to Jakarta the same day.

-The trial featured closed-circuit television images of two women allegedly assaulting Kim Jong Nam while he prepared to check in for a flight.
+The trial featured airport video recordings of two women allegedly assaulting Kim Jong Nam while he prepared to check in for a flight.

+In one, a woman identified as Huong puts her hands on Kim’s face, while a blurry image shows someone the prosecution identified as Siti Aisyah hurrying away.

+Teh rejected speculation that Siti Aisyah’s release was due to a lack of video evidence against her, saying the court had already established a case against both.

 Defense lawyers have maintained the women were pawns in an assassination orchestrated by North Korean agents.
 The North Korean embassy in Kuala Lumpur was defaced with graffiti just hours before the trial was to resume.